 Screenings and Readings presented by JOAN, Rotations & Alexis Kyle Mitchell

-Films by Peter Weiss, Jacqui Duckworth, Julie Dash, Mary Helena Clark, Sarah Ballard, Yelena Gluzman, Onyeka Igwe, Margaret Raspé, and more.
+Films by Peter Weiss, Jacqui Duckworth, Julie Dash, Mary Helena Clark, Barbara Hammer, Sarah Ballard, Yelena Gluzman, Onyeka Igwe, Margaret Raspé, and more.

 Readings by Danielle Carr, Amelia Bande, and others to be announced.